 Within the search network, you can narrow your ad distribution if needed: you can display your search ads on all sites in the search network; just Bing, AOL and Yahoo owned and operated websites; or just the syndicated search partner sites.
 For more information, go to our Traffic Quality Center and click Ad placement.

-The ad distribution options Bing, AOL, and Yahoo search (owned and operated) only and Bing, AOL, and Yahoo syndicated search partners only apply to advertising set up in the following locations: Australia, Austria, Canada, Denmark, Finland, France, Germany, India, Ireland, Italy, Netherlands, Norway, Spain, Sweden, United Kingdom, and United States.
+The ad distribution options Bing, AOL, and Yahoo search (owned and operated) only and Bing, AOL, and Yahoo syndicated search partners only apply to advertising set up in the following locations: Australia, Austria, Canada, Denmark, Finland, France, Germany, India, Ireland, Italy, Netherlands, Norway, Spain, Sweden, United Kingdom, and United States (excluding US territories).
 These settings will not show when you select outside of these markets, either through ad language selection or targeting.
 All other locations will use All search networks even if the other two options are selected.
 When you run the Publisher Performance report, you'll see websites based on these ad distribution rules.
 To learn how ad language and location targeting affects who sees your ads, see How does ad language and location targeting affect who can see my ads?

 Our Publisher Performance report (available on the Reports page) is a great tool for determining how well your ad is doing on search network sites.
 From this report, you'll see how often your ad displays on different sites; this can help you determine which sites are beneficial and which are not.
 You can then use the Exclusions feature to exclude specific sites from search ad distribution.
 To learn more, see How to prevent your ads from showing to certain people.

 Bing Ads stopped serving ads on the content network in 2017.
 Learn more